gfx-rs/gfx/README.md

 	gfx = "*"

-For gfx to work, it need access to the graphics system of the OS.
-This is typically provided through the some window initialization API. gfx can use a couple of those to acquire graphical contexts.
+For gfx to work, it needs access to the graphics system of the OS.
+This is typically provided through some window initialization API. gfx can use a couple of those to acquire graphical contexts.
 For example; [glfw](https://github.com/PistonDevelopers/glfw-rs) or [glutin](https://github.com/tomaka/glutin/).